Jose Munoz

 Bio

-Dr. José Muñoz Joins the CSU Hispanic-Serving Institution Action Research Network
+Dr. José Muñoz joined the CSU Hispanic-Serving Institution Action Research Network in 2024.

 Using participatory action research, the network examines current HSI practices on each campus, identifies effective strategies, and develops innovative approaches to foster institutional transformation.
 By engaging faculty, staff, and student stakeholders, the network aims to promote the academic, personal, and community success of Latine/o/a students.